VRLabHIB/RayCasting_and_GaseBasedNetworkAnalysis/Gaze-Raycasting/README.md

 <img src="img/Unreal_Settings.png" width="800">

-To be able to get access to the SDK Sranipal Eye Data we need to add something in the Environment build data file.
+To be able to get access to the SDK SRanipal Eye Data we need to add something in the Environment build data file.
 This file can be found in the Project (lets assume our new VR project is called VRTest): VRtest/Source/VRtest/Vrtest.Build.cs Open file and add  "SRanipal", "SRanipalEye" to PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "SRanipal", "SRanipalEye" }).